WHAT IS BACTERIAL VAGINOSIS

 IS BV A SEXUALLY TRANSMISSIBLE INFECTION?

-BV is associated with sex but is not considered a sexually transmissible infection.
-However, having a new sexual partner or multiple sexual partners increases the risk of BV.
-Using condoms is known to reduce the risk of BV.
+BV is not a sexually transmissible infection although it is associated with sex.
+We know that having a new sexual partner or multiple sexual partners can increase the risk of BV.
+Using condoms can help to reduce this risk.

 WHAT ARE THE SYMPTOMS?

-50% of people with bacterial vaginosis will have no symptoms.
-If symptoms do occur, they include:
+Up to half of people with bacterial vaginosis will not have any symptoms.
+However, if symptoms do occur, they can include:

 - Increased or changed vaginal discharge (often white or grey watery).

-- The odour may be more noticeable after sex.
+- A vaginal odour change (usually slightly offensive or ‘fishy’ and may be more noticeable after sex).

 - Vulval itching or irritation.